 At the same time, small-scale operators will continue to use eBay to compete with the longstanding department, electrical, clothing or hardware chains.
 Competition will also come from overseas as major retailers around the world set up foreign language websites allowing customers in different countries to order from them.

-In addition to these developing pressures, conventional shopping loyalty will continue to wane, a process that began with the 2008 financial crisis and was hastened by the dramatic market entry of the discount grocers.
+In addition to these developing pressures, conventional shopping loyalty will continue to wane, a process that began with the 2008 financial crisis and was hastened by the dramatic market entry of discount grocers.
 Card-based loyalty schemes, previously a mainstay of supermarket retail, will carry on declining, as shoppers hunt for value between brands, formats and channels.

 However, while traditional loyalty may be struggling, new technology-based Loyalty 2.0 initiatives are already appearing, based on real-time personalisation.
 Commencing with retailer smartphone apps, these initiatives give businesses the ability to tailor an offer, advert or other product or service to the customer at exactly the right time and place to make an impression and drive sales.